 - Merchandise imports also increased in October, rising by 0.5 per cent.
 Energy products led the way with imports of crude oil climbing for the eighth consecutive month.
 Lower imports of motor vehicles and parts provided some offset as labor troubles disrupted activity at several North American assembly plants in October.

-- With exports falling more than imports, Canada's merchandise trade deficit widened to $1.2 billion in October, up from $891 million in September.
+- With exports outpacing imports by a small margin, Canada’s merchandise trade deficit inched down from $1.2 billion in September to $1.1 million in October.